Soon we’ll be able to fly from London to Sydney in two hours

 In addition to the impressive Sydney-to-London flight time, transatlantic New York-to-London flights could take just 35 minutes – quicker than most people could get to an airport.

 Several companies are involved in working with hypersonic jets, such as the Concorde 2 (known as "Son of Concorde") which is being developed by Airbus.

 Sydney to London is a popular route taken by thousands of people per year with a flight time of at east 23 hours It's a minimum two-leg flight with stopovers generally in Asia and the Middle East.
 We've seen flights take up to 48 hours (often for a reduced price!) with 2+ stopovers and long wait times.

 This type of revolution in flight travel time is reminiscent of 1980s and 1990s Concorde travel, which was classed as supersonic (travelling at twice the speed of sound).
-Concorde enabled passengers to fly from New York to London in 3 hours - still over 4 times the duration of this new development.
+Concorde enabled passengers to fly from New York to London in three hours - still over four times the duration of this new development.
 Concorde was often rumoured to be examining Sydney-London flights, but none ever eventuated.

 It's becoming more challenging to travel to Europe in comfort.
 Singapore Airlines recently restricted the ability for passengers to use points to upgrade from economy to business class.